KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Tado by WouterEekhout](https://github.com/WouterEekhout/MMM-Tado)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+2. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-2. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-3. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-TAF by imperian](https://github.com/imperian/MMM-TAF)